UQ-PAC/BASIL/docs/onboarding.md

 ### BASIL Phases of translation

-1. Lifting
+1. Lifting.
     The binary we analyse is disassembled and lifted.
 This involves two processes
     1. The reconstruction of control flow.
 For this a disassembler is used, such as bap or ddisasm.
     2. The extraction of instruction semantics, this is the responsibility of [aslp](https://github.com/UQ-PAC/aslp), as it is invoked by either a bap plugin or [gtirb-semantics](https://github.com/UQ-PAC/gtirb-semantics).
     This operation is external to BASIL, and the details are available in the relevant code repositories.

 2. Parsing
     - The lifted program is parsed into a **BASIL IR** program.
     - The ELF symbol table data is loaded from the `.relf` text file and used to parse the `.spec` specification file
     - The specifications are loaded from the spec file for use in stage 4.
 3. Analysis
     - Static analysis over the BASIL IR collects information used for translation.
     - The goal is to lift the program constructs present to constructs that afford more local reasoning.
 4. Translation & Verification condition generation
     - Verification conditions implementing the ${wp_{if}}^{\cal R G}$ logic, based on the function and rely/guarantee specifications from the `.spec` file are added to the program when it is translated to the **Boogie IR**.
 5. Verification
   - The Boogie IR program is serialised, and run through the boogie verifier.

 See [RunUtils.scala](../src/main/scala/util/RunUtils.scala) where this is organised, for more detail.

-### Internal Representation
+### Internal Representations

-- BASIL IR: Details can be found [here](il-cfg.md)
+- BASIL IR: Details can be found [here](basil-ir.md)
-- Boogie IR
+- Boogie IR: The Boogie AST represented within basil
-- BAP ADT AST: representation of the BAP frontent input program before translation to BASIL IR
+- BAP ADT AST: Representation of the BAP in BASIL's frontend, before translation to BASIL IR

-### Scala
+## Scala

 Basil is implemented in Scala 3.
 Scala is a mixed functional and object-oriented programming language implemented on the JVM.
 It is a very complicated